pallavi-chandrashekar/insight-forge/README.md

 InsightForge bridges that gap.
 Upload your data in any format, ask questions in plain English, and get:
 - **Instant query results** — AI translates natural language → SQL/Pandas
+- **Context-aware answers** — upload a context file so the AI understands your data like your team does
 - **Smart visualizations** — AI suggests the best chart type for your data
 - **Multi-user isolation** — every user's datasets and queries are scoped and secure
 - **Bring Your Own Key** — use your own Claude or OpenAI API key, or fall back to the server default